davidbrandfonbrener/davidbrandfonbrener.github.io/_posts/2021-02-25-overparam-bandit.md

 Both of these algorithms have nice guarantees when we use small model classes[^swam2] [^chen].
-But, here we care about what happens when we have really big neural nets as our policies and Q functions, which makes these guarantees vacuous.
+But, when we have really big neural nets as our policies and Q functions these guarantees are vacuous.
 Practically, in our running example we will use one layer MLPs with width 512 which is more than enough to fit nearly linear functions in 10 dimensions on 100 datapoints.

 ### Results